1 / 12

 Lake Quill, Milford Sound

-High in the mountains of Fiordland sit alpine lakes surrounded by sheer cliffs with just a small outlet for water to cascade into the valley below.
+High in the mountains of Fiordland sits alpine lakes surrounded by cliffs with only a small outlet for water to escape into the valley below.
 Lake Quill is one of these lakes in Fiordland’s Milford Sound.
-Accessible only by Helicopter, take a picnic and spend an afternoon high in the Southern Alps.
+Accessible only by helicopter, take a picnic and spend an afternoon on the lake's rocky shores, suspended in the sky.
 Close to Lake Quill is the Sutherland Falls – New Zealand’s highest waterfall and the fifth highest in altitude in the world.
-Hike right up to it while walking the Milford Track.
+You can hike right up to it when walking the Milford Track.
 Helicopter flights for Lake Quill leave mainly from Queenstown.

 Kerosene Creek, Rotorua

-Relax in the all-natural Kerosene Creek, 30 minutes south of Rotorua where the water is hotter than a bath.
-Swimmers have excavated small smooth rocks to create little hot pools beside the waterfall.
-Set in amongst lush New Zealand native bush, Kerosene Creek is popular among tourists and locals alike and offers a bathing experience like no other.
+Relax in the all-natural Kerosene Creek, 30 minutes south of Rotorua, where the water is heated by a natural spring under the earth.
+Here, swimmers have excavated small smooth rocks to create little hot pools beside the waterfall.
+Set amongst lush New Zealand native bush, Kerosene Creek is popular among tourists and locals alike and offers a natural bathing experience like no other.

 Onemana Beach, Coromandel

 Found on the Coromandel Peninsula, around two hours’ drive from Auckland City, Onemana Beach lies within a beautiful bay near the town of Whangamata.
 Golden sands and a curving crescent-shaped shore are fringed at the south by a sweep of Pohutukawa trees.
-Four islands lay in the distance, and the beach itself is perfect for swimming, snorkelling and relaxing.
-Onemana is hemmed in by the Tairua pine forest, creating a picturesque gem of coastal paradise.
-The Coromandel is one of the most popular beach destinations for locals.
+Four islands lie in the distance, and the beach itself is perfect for swimming, snorkelling and relaxing.
+The Coromandel is a popular beach and holiday destination for locals during the summer months.

 The Lost World, Waitomo Caves

-The Lost World is situated in the Waitomo Caves, one of New Zealand’s most exciting caving adventures.
+The Lost World, located in the Waitomo Caves, is home to one of New Zealand’s most exciting caving adventures.
 Abseil 100 metres into the Lost World cave, go black water rafting or find the creatures that dwell deep within with a caving experience.
-For something more leisurely, take a boat ride or walk through the caves famous for its fascinating rock formations and the glowworms that light up like stars in the dark.
+For something more leisurely, take a boat ride or walk through caves with fascinating rock formations and twinkling glow worms.

 Mt Hikurangi, Gisborne

-Mt Hikurangi is 45 minutes north of Gisborne on New Zealand’s East Cape.
-The sacred mountain is known as the first point in the world to catch the rays of the new day’s sun, receiving world prominence in the celebrations of the millennium.
-Nine massive statues,carved by members of the Maori tribe Ngati Porou, represent important characters from Maori legend.
+The sacred mountain of Mount Hikurangi, located in the East Cape, is the first point in the world to catch the rays of the new day’s sun, receiving world prominence in the celebrations of the millennium.
+Nine massive statues carved by members of Maori tribe Ngati Porou represent important characters from Maori legend.
 Experience the sunrise of a lifetime and watch the new day before anyone else atop the summit of Mt Hikurangi.